serhiishtokal/KinguinWeeklyDropClicker/docs/GAME-PAGE.md

 ## Console Logging

-All actions are logged with the `[KinguinClicker]` prefix:
+All actions are logged with the `[KingsDrop]` prefix:

 ```
-[KinguinClicker] Initializing game page handler...
+[KingsDrop] Initializing game page handler...
-[KinguinClicker] clickKinguinPassPrice: clicked KinguinPass price option
+[KingsDrop] clickSubscriptionPrice: clicked subscription price option
-[KinguinClicker] selectKinguinPassAndAddToCart: waiting for element to be enabled
+[KingsDrop] selectKinguinPassAndAddToCart: waiting for element to be enabled
-[KinguinClicker] clickAddToCart: clicked Add to Cart button
+[KingsDrop] clickAddToCart: clicked Add to Cart button
-[KinguinClicker] selectKinguinPassAndAddToCart: completed successfully
+[KingsDrop] selectKinguinPassAndAddToCart: completed successfully
 ```

 Or when glitch is detected:

 ```
-[KinguinClicker] clickAddToCart: GLITCH DETECTED - Button shows "SUBSCRIBE AND ADD TO CART"
+[KingsDrop] clickAddToCart: GLITCH DETECTED - Button shows "SUBSCRIBE AND ADD TO CART"
-[KinguinClicker] selectKinguinPassAndAddToCart: failed to click Add to Cart button
+[KingsDrop] selectKinguinPassAndAddToCart: failed to click Add to Cart button
 ```

 ## Related Documentation